tpudlik/bioprinter_host/README.md

     python main.py [-t] [-c CODES_FILE] [-r RESPONSE_FILE] input_file

-If you wish to use an image file as an input (as opposed to a CSV file), use the `-t` command line flag.
+If you wish to use a CSV file as input (as opposed to an image file), use the `-t` command line flag.
 If you wish to save the G-CODEs to a file, rather than send them to the Arduino, provide a file name with the `-c` flag.
 If you wish to save the Arduino's responses (it will acknowledge all commands and